Mental health

-Think about some things that you can do that help you to relax, improve your wellbeing or may help reduce your stress.
+There are a bunch of things you can do that help you to relax, improve your wellbeing or may help reduce your stress.
+These could include:

 • go for a walk